 Smirk's Cottage is a restored historic house museum.
 Built in the early 1900s, the dwelling is a modest two room cottage with later verandah extensions and enclosures.
 It is an excellent example of the type of accommodation for a working family at this time.
 The cottage was originally the home for William Smirk (1867-1942) and his wife, Johanna (1861-1946) at their dairy and market garden.
 William and his brother Thomas ran a market garden business supplying Fremantle retailers from 1898 until 1912.
 William was also elected to the Fremantle Roads Board in 1910 and took an active role in the community, being involved in annual fairs (at which his onions and potatoes won prizes) and the Fremantle Symphony Orchestra in the 1920s.

 Both William and Johanna were second generation settlers and children of convicts.
 Thomas Smirk, William's father, was convicted and sent to Western Australia as a convict in 1848.
-He married Eliza Hymus and they settled in East Rockingham running a diary and market gardening farm.
+He married Eliza Hymus and they settled in East Rockingham running a dairy and market gardening farm.
 Thomas was a member of the Fremantle District Roads Board – the precursor to local government – and taught Sunday School for many years.
-Eliza was daughter of settlers Pheobe and Frederick Hymus who arrived in WA in 1837.
+Eliza was daughter of settlers Pheobe and Frederick Hymus who arrived in Australind WA, on the Diadem in 1842 in Australind.
 Thomas and Eliza had thirteen children, including William.

 In 1889, when she was 29, Johanna gave birth to a son, Robert Joseph, by a William McCall.
 When William Smirk and Johanna married Robert (also known as Robert Richard or Richard Robert) would have been 12.
 Later in life Robert was to serve at Gallipoli and France during World War One.
 He lived in Queensland after the war and seems to have never returned to Western Australia.